bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life recognizes that the unity vision is not about eliminating diversity but about celebrating differences within the context of fundamental human equality and interconnectedness.</p>
+<p>Joa recognizes that the unity vision is not about eliminating diversity but about celebrating differences within the context of fundamental human equality and interconnectedness.</p>
 </div>

 <div class="verse">